 (b) where an offence results in a death, any member of the immediate family of the deceased.

+[Section 2 amended by No. 41 of 2006 s.
+97.]

 3. Guidelines about treatment of victims

 (1) Public officers and bodies are authorised to have regard to and apply the guidelines in Schedule 1 and they should do so to the extent that it is —